MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 # 3. Frequency error and HFXO Capacitor Bank(CTune) calibration

 ## 3.1.
 Why is Ctune calibration important?
 It is recommended to calibrate the HFXO frequency for the devices to ensure minimum error of the radio carrier frequency.
-The link quality will be broken or degenerated if the frequency offset(error) is big between two communication nodes.
-The CTune is in charge of tuning the RF carrier frequency because the HFXO clock is used for the radio carier frequency synthesization.
+The link quality will be broken or degraded if the frequency offset (error) is big between two communication nodes.
+The CTune is an internal on-chip capacitor bank to tune the HFXO frequency, thus it is in charge of tuning the RF carrier frequency because the HFXO clock is used for the radio carrier frequency synthesization.
-All Silicon Labs modules and radio boards are factory calibrated, and the CTune value is stored on the device information page.
+Most Silicon Labs modules and radio boards are factory calibrated, and the CTune value is stored on the device information page, the customer can check this by reading this information.
 For other Silicon Labs radio boards, it is equipped with an external EEPROM which stores the CTune value.
 For custom boards, the frequency error or crystal calibration should be performed especially for narrow bandwidth communication.
 It is preferred to calibrate 10-20 board's HFXO frequency per design, and get the average CTune value which can be used for the design.
+Of cause the customer can calibrate each board in its own manufacture test flow if time and cost allow.

 ## 3.2.
 Create Railtest tool for the test
 First of all, it should generate a Railtest tool in Simplicity Studio for all the following RF test items.You can follow these steps to generate the test tools:
-- Connect customer board and debug adapter(BRD4001A mother board) to Simplicity Studio platform.
+- Connect customer board and debug adapter (BRD4001A mother board) to Simplicity Studio platform.
 - Select proper radio SoCs or module and related reference board
 - Set debug mode to "Debug Out"
 - Select new project
 - Select RAIL: RAILTEST
 - Define a Railtest project name
 - Select Finish
-- Configure the radio parameters
+- Configure the radio parameters for example
   - Modulation Type: FSK2
   - Shaping Filter: Gaussian
   - Shaping Filter Parameter: 0.5